KZBL

-KZBL (100.7 FM) is a radio station broadcasting an oldies music format.
-Licensed to Natchitoches, Louisiana, United States, the station serves Natchitoches Parish and surrounding areas from a studio located in Natchitoches, Louisiana.
-The station is owned by Baldridge-Dumas Communications, Inc. The station broadcasts the Westwood One' Good Time Oldies satellite-fed network programming.
+KZBL (100.7 MHz, "100.7 KZBL") is an American radio station broadcasting an oldies music format.
+Licensed to Natchitoches, Louisiana, United States, the station serves Natchitoches Parish and surrounding areas from a studio located in Downtown Natchitoches and its transmitter is in Clarence.
+The station is owned by Baldridge-Dumas Communications, Inc.

 Website

 KZBL's website, www.kzblradio.com, was established in May, 2010.
 It offers local weather conditions, world, state, and local news, events, and sports.
 KZBL also offers live streaming audio of its programming, which began in October 2010.
 KZBL's website also promotes its sister station, KDBH 97.5 FM.

 History

 KZBL started in 1986 as a 3,000 watt station near where it is located today.
 The station upgraded in power to its present 25,000 watts in 1999 before being sold to its current owners.
 The station applied for and received an allowance to move up the tower 9 meters (from 75 to 84 meters) in 2002 to help in coverage area.